spotify/threaddump-analyzer/README.md

 * Put an actual thread dump and the expected outcome of analyzing it in test.html and make a test that verifies that analyzing that dump gives the expected result.

+* Add a "report bug" link right after the analysis.